-India is fast moving towards 100% digital banking and steps like limited number of cash transactions per month per bank account, lower debit and credit card charges, more secure online banking, easy mobile banking and banking with the help of mobile apps are helping to achieve this goal.
+India is fast moving towards 100% digital banking and steps like limited number of cash transactions per month per bank account, lower debit and credit card charges, more secure online banking, easy mobile banking, and banking with the help of mobile apps are helping to achieve this goal.

-Information like cheque number, date, cheque is from which bank, branch and of what amount are required to fill in.
+Information like cheque number, date, the cheque is from which bank, branch and of what amount are required to fill in.
 If you are wondering how to find cheque number in SBI, HDFC, ICICI & Axis Bank Cheques then this article is just for you.

 Here we are going to tell you how to find cheque number on different bank cheques.
-The format is almost same irrespective of the issuer banks in India.
+The format is almost the same irrespective of the issuer banks in India.
 The cheque is mainly divided into three parts –

 #1.
 Header or Logo:

-Every cheque has the bank logo printed at the top left hand corner.
-Along with this you may find some other details related to the bank or general cheque instructions.
+Every cheque has the bank logo printed at the top left-hand corner.
+Along with this, you may find some other details related to the bank or general cheque instructions.

 #2.
 Payee and Payor (Payer) Details:

-The second part of the cheque contains payee and payor details along with cheque date.
-This part starts with payee details like ‘Pay‘ where one has to write account holder name to whom the cheque is paid to, ‘Rupees‘ here one has to mention the cheque amount in words to be paid to payee.
+The second part of the cheque contains payee and payor details along with the cheque date.
+This part starts with payee details like ‘Pay‘ where one has to write account holder name to whom the cheque is paid to, ‘Rupees‘ here one has to mention the cheque amount in words to be paid to the payee.

 #3.
 Numeric Numbers Printed: